 It should be noted that if all the C-PCEs would report all the LSPs in their domain, it could lead to scalability issues for the P-PCE.
 Thus it is recommended to only report the LSPs which are involved in H-PCE, i.e. the LSPs which are either delegated to the P-PCE or initiated by the P-PCE.
+Scalability considerations for PCEP as per [I-D.ietf-pce-stateful-pce] continue to apply for the PCEP session between child and parent PCE.

-6. Security Considerations
+Security Considerations